LukeShortCloud/lifepages/src/games/video.rst

 -  This is the highest tier of ore processing in Mekanism.
 [9]
 -  Estimated time to create from scratch: 5 hours.

+Obsidian Tools
+&&&&&&&&&&&&&&

+Obsidian is required to build the most advanced machinery and tools offered by Mekanism.
+Here are the steps to create various Obsidian items including Obsidian Ingots.
+[17]

+-  Create Obsidian Dust by using Obsidian in an Enrichment Chamber.
+-  Create Refined Obsidian Dust by using a Metallurgic Infuser and infusing Obsidian Dust with Compressed Diamond.

+    -  First create Compressed Diamond by using a Diamond in an Enrichment Chamber.
+It will provide more Diamond resources in the Metallurgic Infuser than just using a standard Diamond.

+-  Create Obsidian Ingot by using an Osmium Compressor with Refined Obsidian Dust and an Osmium Ingot.

 History
 -------